Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Detection of the anomalous edge modes with periodically modulated hopping parameter through DEE

 Let us consider the driving protocol where the amplitude of the nearest-neighbor hopping parameter $\gamma_{n}(t)$ for the $n$-th site is periodically modulated in the presence of spatial disorder.
 Therefore, this is the same driving protocol as in Eq.~\eqref{eq_sym}, but in the presence of spatial disorder.
 For this driving protocol, $\gamma_{n}(t)$ is given by,

-where $\gamma_{0}$ and the modulation strength $a$ are independent of site index $n$, and $\nu_{n}$ assumes random value in the range $[0,1]$ for each site $n$.
-From Fig.~\ref{fig_sym_disorder}, it can clearly be seen that for $1.6 \lesssim \omega \lesssim 1.8$, the DEE is almost constant and equal to $2\ln(2)$ in the presence of spatial disorder.
-On the other hand, in the absence of disorder, the DEE is equal to $6\ln(2)$ (as there are four anomalous modes and two zero-energy modes) in the same range of $\omega$ (see Fig.~\ref{fig_sd_sym}).
-From this observation, we infer that the two zero-energy modes remain robust against spatial disorder, whereas the four anomalous edge modes disappear in the presence of spatial disorder.\\
+where $\gamma_{0}$ and the modulation strength $a$ are independent of site index $n$, and \tb{the dimensionless parameter} $\nu_{n}$ assumes random value in the range $[0,1]$ for each site $n$.
+From Fig.~\ref{fig_sym_disorder}, it can clearly be seen that for $1.6 \lesssim \omega \lesssim 1.8$, the DEE is almost constant and equal to $\ln(2)$ in the presence of spatial disorder. \tb{Further, it can be observed from Fig.~\ref{fig_sym_disorder_L} that the DEE saturates to the value $\ln(2)$ at $\omega=1.7$ for sufficiently large system-size $L$ for the driving protocol in the presence of spatial disorder.} On the other hand, in the absence of disorder, the DEE is equal to $3\ln(2)$ (as there are two anomalous modes and one zero-energy mode at each edge of the chain) in the same range of $\omega$ (see Fig.~\ref{fig_sd_sym}).
+From this observation, we infer that the zero-energy modes remain robust against spatial disorder, whereas the anomalous edge modes disappear in the presence of spatial disorder.\\